Articles

 White.
 The color means purity and innocence, as well as wholeness and clarity.

-In addition, designers need to remember that visual perception is quite individual for everyone.
-Such factors as age and gender have a great impact on color preferences, so it’s vital to know the target audience’s peculiarities.
+In addition, designers need to remember that visual perception is highly individual.
+Factors such as age and gender have a significant impact on color preferences, so it’s vital to understand the target audience’s specific characteristics.
 You can find a detailed description of color meanings and preferences in our previous article.

 Tip 4.
 Don’t forget cultural differences

 Each culture has its own traditions and beliefs, so before you choose the colors, you need to make sure that they will be interpreted the way you mean.
-The thing is that sometimes one color may have absolutely opposite meanings in different countries.
-For example, in European countries white color signifies purity and it is often used at weddings while in many Asian countries this color means death and sorrow.
-Incorrect usage may lead to misunderstandings which could be fatal for a product.
+The thing is, sometimes one color can have completely opposite meanings in different countries.
+For example, in European countries, white signifies purity and is often used at weddings, whereas in many Asian countries, it symbolizes death and sorrow.
+Incorrect usage may lead to misunderstandings that could be fatal to a product.
 By acknowledging the specialties of culture’s color perception designers decrease risks of being misconceived.

 Harmony is what UI design strives to.
-To make users feel pleased and comfortable, designers try to bring the balance into user interface design.
-The color harmony is about the arrangement of the colors in design in the most attractive and effective way for users’ perception.
-Harmonic colors contribute to a nice first impression from the website or application.
+To make users feel pleased and comfortable, designers try to bring balance into user interface design.
+Color harmony is the arrangement of colors in design to achieve the most attractive and effective perception for users.
+Harmonic colors create a nice first impression for the website or application.

 After years of searching, designers distinguished the basic color schemes that work effectively.
 Let’s see what they are.

 Monochromatic.
-Color harmony is based on one color with various tones and shades of it.
+Color harmony is based on a single color with its various tones and shades.

 Analogous.
 The scheme applies colors located right next to each other on the color wheel.

 Complementary.
-It is the mix of colors placed in front of each other on the color wheel and it aims to produce high contrast.
+It is the mixing of colors placed next to each other on the color wheel, aiming to produce high contrast.

 Split-Complementary.
 This scheme works similarly to the previous one but it employs more colors.
-For instance, if you choose the blue color you need to take two others which are adjacent to its opposite color meaning yellow and red.
+For instance, if you choose the blue color, you need to take two others that are adjacent to its opposite color, meaning yellow and red.

 Triadic.
 It is based on three separate colors that are equidistant on the color wheel.
 Professionals recommend to use one color as a dominant, the others as accents.